Super Parents on the Autism Journey

 “When we started, another family told us on the first day how much they noticed a difference in their child.
 There is a lot of negative stuff about ABA out there, but hearing what was happening firsthand from a family in the Hopebridge lobby made me feel like this was the place my child needs to be,” Abby told us.

 Together these families have bonded over their children, discussing the challenges as well as celebrating the wins together.
-From potty training to helping their sons socialize with others, they have connected over the love for their kids as well as their own lives.
+From toilet training to helping their sons socialize with others, they have connected over the love for their kids as well as their own lives.

 “When my son started clapping his hands, it was a huge milestone for us!
 I love that I get to share that with the other parents and they completely understand the significance and celebrate with me,” said Jessica, mom to Hopebridge kiddo, Michael.
 “A few weeks ago, we were in the Hopebridge lobby together with some other parents.
 At one moment my son said, ‘Chase!’ to suggest he wanted someone to chase him, and everyone was so shocked and surprised.
 There were instant smiles everywhere.
 The other parents understood exactly what he was trying to say and were just as thrilled as I was to hear him use his voice.”